Star Singer

 Star Singer is an Indian music reality television competition broadcast on Asianet.
 The show features contestants aged 15 to 35, who compete based on their singing talent and stage presence.
 From Seasons 1 to 7, viewer voting was conducted via SMS, with audience votes contributing partially to contestant advancement.
 Starting with Season 8, voting shifted to Disney+ Hotstar, the official OTT platform of Star Network.
 The competition includes a panel of judges comprising prominent figures from the Malayalam music industry, who evaluate performances and assign scores throughout the contest.
 In 2009, a spin-off titled Star Singer Junior was introduced, focusing on younger participants.

 History

 2006

 Star Singer debuted in 2006, modeled after Indian Idol.
 Malayalam music director M. Jayachandran served as the chief judge, joined by K. S. Chithra, M. G. Radhakrishnan, Tippu, Deepak Dev, Jassie Gift, and others.
-The show was co-hosted by Vidhu Prathap, Vidhu Prathap, Rimi Tomy, and Joy John Antony.
+The show was co-hosted by Vidhu Prathap, Rimi Tomy, and Joy John Antony.
 From around 7,000 applicants, Arun Raj and Kavita Jayaram emerged as winners in the male and female categories, respectively.
 Prizes included ₹100,000, playback contracts, and performance deals abroad.
 The season was produced by Prathap Nair.